aphawkins/elite-the-sharp-kind/docs/issues.md

 - Colours on SNES planet style not working
 - Explosion of other ship can cause an exception
 - Planet can render with black lines through it if filled with colour
-- Sometimes they fly backwards
+- Sometimes ship they fly backwards
+- Sometimes stations render on an incorrect axis

 ## Missions
 - Ship and text in mission brief doesn't clip correctly